Setting Up a Cook Islands Trust During a Lawsuit

 U.S. counsel’s role expands.
 Pre-litigation planning involves designing the structure and coordinating with the trustee.
 Mid-litigation planning adds several layers: evaluating the fraudulent transfer exposure under applicable state law, assessing contempt risk, coordinating with litigation counsel, and documenting the settlor’s legitimate purposes beyond asset protection.
 The additional work increases legal fees and extends the timeline.

-A creditor who obtains a U.S. judgment against a settlor with a Cook Islands trust faces a collection problem.
+A creditor who obtains a U.S. judgment against a settlor with a Cook Islands trust faces a collection problem regardless of when the trust was established.
 The judgment is not enforceable in the Cook Islands.
 The creditor must hire Cook Islands counsel, file a new proceeding, and meet the beyond-reasonable-doubt standard within the statute of limitations.
 Many creditors conclude that offshore enforcement costs exceed the expected recovery and agree to settle for less than the full judgment amount.

-The settlement dynamic exists regardless of when the trust was established.
-A trust funded during litigation still requires the creditor to pursue enforcement in the Cook Islands if the trustee refuses to release the assets.
+A trust funded during litigation still forces the creditor through this same enforcement path if the trustee refuses to release the assets.
 What changes is the settlor’s exposure to contempt in the U.S. proceeding, which gives the creditor additional leverage that would not exist with a pre-litigation trust.

 Mid-litigation trusts often produce settlements, but the settlement discount is smaller than it would have been with earlier planning, and the settlor bears greater personal risk during the negotiation.